pallabidas/MacrosNtuples/l1macros/README.md

 - ```performances.py```: for L1T performances studies of the various objects (efficiency, response, resolution, pre/postfiring).

 - ```rate.py```: for L1 menu rate estimate vs PU, using HLTPhysics or ZeroBias (use the latter unless you know what you do!).
 The script allows you to define your customized menu.
-It

 Currently these take as inputs customized IIHE-CMS ntuples (https://github.com/iihe-cms-sw/GenericTreeProducerMINIAOD) but can fairly easily be adapted to run on L1 ntuples or custom NANO containing L1 objects/decisions.